AgustinCB/study/os/ostep/chap21/solutions.md

 4. Do the same experiments as above, but now watch the other statistics (such as CPU utilization, and block I/O statistics).
 How do they change when mem is running?

 Both the block output and the usage spike with big amounts of memory.
 Before segfaulting, the block input also spikes, slightly.

+5. Now let’s examine performance.
+Pick an input for mem that comfortably fits in memory (say 4000 if the amount of memory on the system is 8 GB).
+How long does loop 0 take (and subsequent loops 1, 2, etc.)?
+Now pick a size comfortably beyond the size of memory (say 12000 again assuming 8 GB of memory).
+How long do the loops take here?
+How do the bandwidth numbers compare?
+How different is performance when constantly swapping versus fitting everything comfortably in memory?
+Can you make a graph, with the size of memory used by mem on the x-axis, and the bandwidth of accessing said memory on the y-axis?
+Finally, how does the performance of the first loop compare to that of subsequent loops, for both the case where everything fits in memory and where it doesn’t?

+No swap memory.
+Bandwidth for when I have enough memory is close to 6k MB/s.
+When I go over my free memory, however, I just get a segfault.

+However, I'd expect bandwidth to decrease as I start swapping.
+Disk access is more expensive in time than memory.